ringcentral/ringcentral-web-phone/README.md

 ### Todo:

 - create some slides to talk about the reasoning for getting rid of SIP.js
-- integration tests
-  - better to test the SIP message flow
 - How to decouple SIP from WebRTC?